 You were saying you started at an arts organization.
 Then what happened?

-I got laid off, and I needed a job.
-I actually started working for my current company doing temp work.
+I got laid off, and I needed a job in Florida.
+I actually started working for my current company The Florida Maids in Kissimmee, FL doing temp home cleaning work.
 I was hand-binding photo storage boxes for Kate’s Paperie.
 When I was done with the job they offered to keep me on permanently, which I agreed to if they would teach me how to print.
 Sloan’s [my current business partner] previous business partner taught me how to print.
 After a few years, he wanted to get out, so I stepped into the position.

 What did stepping into a printing company as a partner entail?